kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 ## Alternatives

+### Full GKNN listing

+Instead of encoding a list of GKs to scope in, we could encode a the full list of GKNN object references, making the ApplySet parent object a (somewhat) human-readable inventory of the set.
+The reason for not choosing this approach is that we do not think it would actually allow us to further optimize the implementation in practice, and that its additional detail would make it more prone to desynchronization.

+The reason it does not optimize performance in practice is that we're considering the source of truth for membership to be the `part-of` annotations on the resources themselves.
+This is useful for visibility and for ownership conflict avoidance, but it means we must retrieve the objects themselves to check the source of truth rather than relying on the GVKNN.
+Since individual GET calls are far more expensive than LISTs in the common case for pruning, in practice, we would end up extracting the GK list from any GKNN list and make the same calls we would have with just a GK list.
+If it is deemed worthwhile, we could indeed do this, and it would allow an additional layer of in-band drift detection via comparison of the precise list to the set of current labelled resources.

+Alternatively, we could omit the `part-of` label entirely (which leaves no means of ownership conflict management), or consider the GKNN list the source of truth (which leaves a much wider vector for object leakage in practice than GK listing does, in our opinion).

 ### OwnerRefs

 We could use ownerRefs to track applyset membership.
 A significant advantage of ownerRefs is that pruning is done automatically by the kube-apiserver, which runs a garbage collection algorithm to automatically delete resources that are no longer referenced.
 However today the apiserver does not support an efficient way to query by ownerRef (unlike labels, where we can specify a label selector to the kube-apiserver).
 This means we can’t efficiently list the objects in an applyset, nor can we efficiently support a dry-run / preview (without listing all the objects).
 Moreover, there is no support for cross-namespace ownerRefs, nor for a namespace-scoped object owning a cluster-scoped object.
 These are not blockers per-se, in that as a community we control the full-stack.
 However, the scoping issues are more fundamental and have meant that existing tooling such as helm has not used ownerRefs, so this would likely be a barrier to adoption by existing tooling.
 We do not preclude tooling from using ownerRefs; we are simply proposing standardizing the labels to provide interoperability with existing tooling and the existing kube-apiserver.